Joshua-Stacy-VA/Vista-VAM/README.md

 [ATO Dashboard](#ato-progress)    | [ATO Issues](https://github.com/vistadataproject/VAM2ProjectManagement/issues?q=is%3Aopen+is%3Aissue+label%3AATO) | [ATO Milestones](https://github.com/vistadataproject/VAM2ProjectManagement/issues?q=is%3Aopen+is%3Aissue+milestone%3AATO-Scope)  | ? | ? | % | ? |
 [IOC Dashboard](#ioc-progress)    |  [IOC Issues](https://github.com/vistadataproject/VAM2ProjectManagement/issues?q=is%3Aopen+is%3Aissue+label%3AIOC)  |  [IOC Milestones](https://github.com/vistadataproject/VAM2ProjectManagement/issues?q=is%3Aopen+is%3Aissue+milestone%3AIOC-Scope) |  ? | ? | % | ? |
 [Weekly Reports](#weekly-progress-reports)  | NA | NA | 52 | 2 | 4% | on track  |

+Plans, progress, and deliverables of all Project Management tasks supporting the VistA Adaptive Maintenance (VAM) product work statement (PWS).
+This includes managing all documentation and processes required for Authority to Operate (ATO) and Initial Operating Capability (IOC) in the VA Enterprise Cloud.
+The agove dashboard provides an authoritative overview of all project management tasks, issues, milestones, and deliverables, and the status of all deliverables.

 .